Aayushsoni-1/BatteryAlert/Readme.md

 Laptop batteries degrade faster if you:
 - Frequently drain them below 20%
 - Leave them plugged in at 100% for hours 😖
+- Also just the small notification about the battery status won't be much usefull as these app might be!
 This app:
 ✅ Warns you at 20%
 ✅ Alerts you at 100%